-Figure 17 shows the variation of corrosion rate along pipeline at different temperature.
-Process with higher initial temperature experiences higher corrosion rate at the beginning of the flow.
+Figure 17: Variation of corrosion rate along pipeline at different temperature rate at the beginning of the flow.
 It is clear that initially the corrosion rates increased at beginning of the pipeline until at a certain length, which is at 104m from inlet.
 It is because the flow is increasing as it flows downward based on the topography of the pipeline.